lemonsevens/lemonsevens-gruntworks/operations/Fibery/gwos-fibery-config/tasks/iteration-1-plan.md

 ---

-## Task `GWOS-FIB-IT1-ENT-Crm`: Implement CRM Entities (CLI, DLR) and Basic Relations
+## Task `GWOS-FIB-IT1-ENT-Crm`: Implement CRM Entities (CLI, DLR) in `Sales` Space
-Objective: As the Founder, I want to create the `Client (CLI)` and `Deal (DLR)` Fibery databases with all their specified fields and establish basic relations between them and to existing core entities, so that foundational CRM capabilities are in place.
+Objective: As the Founder, I want to create the `Client (CLI)` and `Deal (DLR)` Fibery databases within the `Sales` Space, with all their specified fields and establish basic relations between them and to existing core entities, so that foundational CRM capabilities are in place.
 Related Goal/Requirement: Iteration 1 Goal, PRD Sections 2.7 (CLI), 2.8 (DLR); REQ-FR-ENT-1, REQ-FR-ENT-2, REQ-FR-ENT-3.
 Key Deliverables / Acceptance Criteria:
 -   Deliverable 1: `Client (CLI)` database created with all fields as per PRD Section 2.7.